 A preventable truck accident is one which occurs because the driver failed to take the precautions to prevent it.
 If you or a loved one have been injured because of a truck crash, please contact us for a free consultation.
 The Joel Bieber Firm has handled many crashes involving trucks.
 Some where the truck driver is our client and others where the truck is at fault.
 We never represent insurance companies, we only represent the injured.
 Putting us to work soon after the crash allows us to gather the information to hold the at fault driver accountable.
 Finding the responsible party, the cause of the crash and the aggregating circumstances, may mean that we need to do an investigation quickly.
 Evidence may be lost, if we can’t investigate in timely manner.

-Contact an experienced truck accident lawyer at the Joel Bieber Firm today for your free initial consultation.
+Contact an experienced truck accident lawyer at The Joel Bieber Firm today for your free initial consultation.
+Please fill out the form on this page.